sayampradhan/sayampradhan/readme.md

 # Welcome aboard my space <img align="right" src="https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif" width="50" height="50" />🚀

-I am a 18 year old Engineering from India who loves coding and learning.
+I am a 18 year old Engineering Student from India who loves coding and learning.
 I am currently pursuing my B.Tech. from KMBB College of Engineering and Technology.
 I am passionate about learning, programming and writing.

 I am the captain of this ship.
 This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
 Crazy, isn't it?
 Well grab the firm handle closest to you because we are gonna go warp speed to know my universe.